Henaccount/EQPcreateFromBlock/README.md

 So when all above is given, this code shows how to create an equiment from this block (can be found in attached DWG).
 As this is a prove of contept, only one nozzle type will be converted to intelligent nozzles by the tool and this code only works with the given DWG.

-The concept could be that for equipment with many nozzles you use such a tool to quickly convert it.
-If updates are coming in over the Data Exchange, the block will be replaced in Plant 3D and because the block is contained in the equipment object, the equipment will update.
-Now to find what has changed, you could go to ACC viewer and check the differences.
-You can then adjust manually the equipment in Plant 3D.